jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 Then, you need to choose the drive

-- If you are bored of windows (update, lags, freezing, virus, etc) choose the first option "Erase DIsk"
+- If you are bored of windows (update, lags, freezing, virus, etc) choose the first option "Erase Disk"
 - If you want to have windows & linux (dual boot), choose the other option but you should have some experience with partitions

 > In this post we will choose "Erase Disk" because windows sucks!!